georgetown-cset/us-multinational-ai-labs/README.md

 The data in [Multinational-AI-Labs.csv](Multinational-AI-Labs.csv) supports CSET’s paper “[Mapping U.S. Multinationals’ Global AI R&D Activity](https://cset.georgetown.edu/research/mapping-u-s-multinationals-global-ai-rd-activity/).”
 The data includes all AI R&D labs that we were able to locate using public sources for four companies: Facebook, Google, IBM, and Microsoft.
 The two other companies we analyzed in the paper either do not use “labs” to structure their AI R&D (Amazon) or do not publicly disclose their R&D locations (Apple).

-The dataset contains following variables:
+The dataset contains the following variables:

 * **Lab Title** and **Company**: Name of the company and lab conducting AI R&D.
 * **City** and **Country**: The geographic location of the AI R&D lab.